nwwatson/rockin/README.md

 The application name defaults to the same name as your rails app and the repository is pulled from your .git/config.

     rails g rockin:install 99.99.99.99

+Once the command is run, it might ask you for permission to overwrite deploy.rb.
+Say yes.

 Double check the settings in config/deploy.rb and then run: